 The river is expected to crest at 15.8 feet at about 7 a.m.
 Sunday, which is about a foot less than the National Weather Service had earlier predicted.

 The river was rising from 12.81 feet at 7 a.m.
 Flood stage at Seymour is 12 feet.

 Jackson County Sheriff's Department water is across county and state roads in the area, including:

 50N between 950E and U.S. 31.

 And State Road 235 at Medora.

-Sheriff Mike Carothers urged motorists to turn around and not drive through flooded areas.
+Sheriff Michael Carothers warned motorists to not drive through flooded roads.

 All content copyright ©2014 The Tribune, a division of Home News Enterprises unless otherwise noted.